 When it comes to the streaming itself, you'll be able to access Disney+ on a wide range of mobile and connected devices, including game consoles, media players, and smart TVs.
 Of course, that's pretty much the norm these days, but it's nice to see Disney is covering all the bases.

-Frustratingly, the wait could be even longer for those living in Eastern Europe, Latin America, and the Asia-Pacific, which Disney having prevously revealed some countries might not get the service until 2021.
+Frustratingly for those living in Eastern Europe, Latin America, and the Asia-Pacific, there's a good chance Disney might not bring the service to some countries in those regions until 2021.
 It's also unclear what the Disney+ catalogue will look like in those regions when it does evetually arrive, with the company also pointing out that "titles may vary by territory" as a result of existing licensing deals it has with rivals like Neflix.